-They will consider the demands of the placement and the requirements of the Fostering for Adoption carers (including frequency of contact; attendance at medical appointments etc) the background factors which have led to the placement need (e.g. drug misuse; serious injury; mental ill-health of birth parent etc) the legal process (paternity and DNA testing; likely timescales; potential appeals) and the delegation of parental responsibility.
+They will consider the demands of the placement and what the dual-approved carers will be required to do - including frequency of contact; attendance at medical appointments etc; the background factors which have led to the placement need - e.g. drug misuse; serious injury; mental ill-health of birth parent; placement breakdown etc.; the legal process - paternity and DNA testing; pending parental and other assessments; likely timescales; potential appeals etc.: and the delegation of parental responsibility.

-Fostering for Adoption carers will be informed of all available information, and their Social Worker will support them to prepare for placement.
+Early Permanence carers will be informed of all available information, and their Social Worker will support them to prepare for placement.
 This includes assistance with the completion of the Risk Assessment and Safe Care Plan.

 Regular visits including unannounced visits, and telephone contact by the family's Social Worker will support them through the placement, which includes attendance at Looked after Children reviews.
-This support will also ensure that the Fostering for Adoption carers are receiving the training and supervision required under fostering regulations; and that they are guided through the transition to adoption regulations, or assisted in supporting the child's return to birth family.
+Responsibility for the child remains with the child's Social Worker who will also visit the placement, and monitor and advise about contact arrangements, court process etc. This support will also ensure that the dual-approved carers are receiving the training and supervision required under fostering regulations; and that they are guided through the transition to adoption regulations or assisted in supporting the child's return to birth family.

-Support group meetings; networking events with other Fostering for Adoption and Adoptive families; continuing training and newsletters further augments the Social Workers input.
+Support group meetings; networking events with other dual-approved and Adoptive families; continuing training and newsletters further augments the Social Workers input.

-In cases where the child remains in placement and is to be adopted by the Fostering for Adoption carers, the Social Worker will contribute to the completion of the Adoption Placement reports required by the child's adoption agency.
+In cases where the child remains in placement and is to be adopted by the Early Permanence carers, the Social Worker will contribute to the completion of the Adoption Placement reports required by the child's adoption agency.